NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 image: .attachments/selfhosting-hero.webp
 ---

-In this tutorial we will learn how to self-host your notes in Git on home server and access them with **NotesHub** from the internet.
+In this tutorial we will learn how to self-host your notes in Git on home server and access them with [NotesHub](/) from the internet.
 As a home server we'll be using [Orange Pi](http://www.orangepi.org) with Ubuntu installed, but any single board computer ([Raspberry Pi](https://www.raspberrypi.com), etc) or Debian-based Linux server should work.
-Depending on your home setup some commands may very.
+Depending on your specific setup some commands may very.

 ## Setup Git server
-[Gitea](https://about.gitea.com) is very popular open-source solution for self-hosting a Git server.
+In our setup we will use [Gitea](https://about.gitea.com) as it's very popular open-source solution for self-hosting a Git server and it will be very familiar for GitHub users.

 ### Install a database